Maldives wins airport dispute with India's GMR

 "We will go for international tenders maybe in one-and-half years from now.
 But they will be very transparent," he added.

-The Maldives, south-west of India, terminated an agreement with GMR last week, rattling its relations with its neighbour.
+The Maldives, south-west of India, terminated an agreement with GMR last week, rattling its relations with its neighbor.

 "GMR is the biggest Indian investment in Male and we are only insisting for adherence to the legal process.
 Nothing more, nothing less," Syed Akbaruddhin, spokesman for India's foreign ministry, said on Thursday.